shuhei/shuhei.github.com/source/posts/2022-06-03-toy-browser.md

 ## The book

 [Web Browser Engineering](https://browser.engineering/) is an online book by Pavel Panchekha and Chris Harrelson.
 It explains how browsers work and lets you implement a toy browser almost from scratch.
 HTTP, CSS parser, HTML parser, rendering pipeline (style, layout, paint), the interaction between browser window and tabs, JavaScript, animation, and the list goes on.
-It uses only a handful of libraries such as TCP and Tkinter (replaced by Skia and SDL in later chapters).
+It uses only a handful of libraries such as TCP, Tkinter (replaced by Skia and SDL in later chapters), and dukpy.

 I discovered it on Twitter.
 Once I started reading the book, I was hooked.
 It presents succinct code to implement browser features incrementally.
 You are always with working code.